 When it comes to the integrity of our food, no one knows the truth about food better than the farmers and workers who bring it to our tables.
-In early 2020 we launched our Rural Partnerships campaign to increase our capacity and ability to respond to rural whistleblowers who reach out with urgent needs.
+That’s why FIC is growing our Rural Partnerships campaign to increase our capacity and ability to respond to rural whistleblowers who reach out with urgent needs.

-Our Rural Partnerships campaign is already at work on the following initiatives:
+Our Rural Partnerships campaign is currently focused on the following initiatives:

 Click to the “Full Story” to learn more about how FIC is working with rural partners to improve communities!